 Case dismissed completely – 3/29/2013

 Irvine DUI case, arrested with a breath test of a .12.
-Motion to dismiss challenging the probable cause for the stop filed and heard at the Orange County Superior Court Harbor Justice Center Courthouse in Newport Beach.
+Motion to dismiss challenging the probable cause for the DUI stop granted. at the Orange County Superior Court Harbor Justice Center Courthouse in Newport Beach.

 People v.
 D. Degoas